You can’t really have a serious discussion about online video marketing without YouTube being featured prominently somewhere in there.

 This simple but powerful YouTube video marketing statistic clearly depicts how YouTube provides a lot of accessibility and flexibility to marketers into a broad demographic range that includes the primary target audience that the average campaign goes for.

-Through smart UX-oriented design and a robust mobile app that continually moves to include new platforms as they become available, the company is aware and on top of the mobile-only crowd, and makes sure to cater to their needs to keep the numbers growing.
+Through smart UX-oriented design and a robust mobile app that continually moves to include new platforms as they become available, the company is aware of and on top of the mobile-only crowd and makes sure to cater to their needs to keep the numbers growing.